chrisrowles/pi-monitor-v2/README.md

 # Pi Monitor

-A lightweight monitor for your raspberry pi, works with the [RaspiMon API.](https://github.com/raekw0n/raspi-mon-api)
+A lightweight monitor for your raspberry pi, works with the [API.](https://github.com/chrisrowles/pi-monitor-api)

 ![image](src/assets/screenshot.png)